Hino Motors: Motorsport

 "Team Samurai" entered a Contessa in the Trans Am Series in 1966 at the race at Riverside International Raceway.
 After being retired due to a collision, the team withdrew from the series.

 Hino has competed in the Dakar Rally since 1991 with a Ranger FT 4WD truck driven by the Japanese rally driver, Yoshimasa Sugawara.
 Hino has always finished in the Top 10 in the Camion Category, and 1–2–3 overall in the 1997 event.

 Concept vehicles

 The Hino Flatformer employs a flat platform chassis co-developed with REE Automotive.
 Pictured with an interchangeable upper body with package delivery cubbies.

 An autonomous modular concept vehicle, dubbed Flatformer, was co-developed by Hino and REE Automotive and displayed at the 2019 Tokyo Motor Show.
 The Flatformer features a flat chassis platform that can have different chassis bodies interchanged autonomously on top of it, such as a body with package delivery cubbies, a body providing retail services, and a body for shuttling passengers.

-Legal issues
+Emissions Fraud

-In January 2025, Hino was ordered to pay a total of $1.6 billion in fines after agreeing to plead guilty to charges of fraud in the US District Court in Detroit for unlawfully selling heavy-duty diesel engines in the United States that did not meet emissions standards from 2010 to 2022.
+In January 2025, Hino was ordered to pay a total of $1.6 billion in fines after agreeing to plead guilty to charges of fraud in the US District Court in Detroit.
+The company admitted to falsifying emissions test data for over a decade and unlawfully selling heavy-duty diesel engines in the United States that did not meet emissions standards from 2010 to 2022.